vincentchoqueuse/cheatsheet_python/_sources/courses/01_basics.rst.txt

     print("Hello World")

-* To run your code, open your terminal in the same folder of your script and then run the following command
+* open your terminal in the folder of your script and then run the following command

 .. code :: bash

     $ python 01_first.py

-The program should print the message "Hello World".
-This program is composed of a single function :code:`print()` that belongs to a list of built-in functions in Python.
+This program should print the message :code:`Hello World` in your terminal.

+Let's dive into the code.
+This simple program is composed of a single line of code.
+This line of code calls the function :code:`print()`.
+This function belongs to a list of built-in functions in Python.
-This function takes as input argument a string (a message) delimited by :code:`"."`.
-It outputs the input message on the standard output (your screen).
+It takes as input argument a string (a message) delimited by :code:`"."`, and outputs the input message on the standard output (your screen).

     **Read the doc :** The documentation of the built-in functions is available `here <https://docs.python.org/3/library/functions.html>`_ .